jaeyoonyu/jaeyoonyu.github.io/visuals.md

 layout: page
 title: "Visuals"
 ---
 On this webpage, I share some figures that I've generated using Python.
 Note that this page might not work properly on your mobile device.
+For <b>dynamic plots</b>, you can
+- zoom in and out;
+- click the <b>play button</b> to see how the figure changes;
+- <b>mouse over the data point</b> you're interested in.
 <br>
 <br>